 Step 3.
 Installing Apache Hadoop on Debian 9.

-To avoid security issues, we recommend setting up a new Hadoop user group and user account to deal with all Hadoop related activities, following command:
+To avoid security issues, we recommend setting up a new Hadoop user group and user account to deal with all Hadoop related activities, following commands:

 sudo addgroup hadoopgroup sudo adduser —ingroup hadoopgroup hadoopuser

 After creating the user, it is also required to set up key-based ssh on its own account.
 To do this use execute the following commands:

 su - hadoopuser ssh-keygen -t rsa -P "" cat /home/hadoopuser/.ssh/id_rsa.pub >> /home/hadoopuser/.ssh/authorized_keys chmod 600 authorized_keys ssh-copy-id -i ~/.ssh/id_rsa.pub slave-1 ssh slave-1